 After buying the jointer I realized that a planer was needed to complete my surfacing of boards and getting my stock to the needed thickness.
 In the past I just used boards in the thicknesses that were available off the shelf.
 The DeWalt 735 seemed to be very popular with woodworkers and Woodcraft had some kind of special deal at the time so I bought one through them.
 I have yet to be disappointed.
 The DeWalt stand was free with the purchase of the plainer.
 It's not shown in this photo.

-The year before I retired I received some gift cards for Sears on Christmas Eve.
+The year before I retired I received several gift cards for Sears on Christmas Eve.
 Sears happened to have their 14” band saw on a sale that ended that day.
 The price was the lowest I'd ever seen on this band saw.
 Pam and I drove over to the closest Sears store to get the saw.
 Of course the store we went to didn’t have one in stock.
 We jumped in the van and drove to the next closest Sears store before they closed.
 I’ve found this band saw to be an excellent tool.

 The only downside I have come across from buying a major Craftsman tool is repair.
 Soon after my extended warranty expired the saw stopped running.
 At the time I had no idea what happened.
 After looking online I discovered that it would cost almost what I paid for the saw to replace the motor.
 Finally I broke down and called in a repairman for a $100 service call.
-He discovered that the "run capacitor" attached to the motor had failed.
+He quickly discovered that the "run capacitor" attached to the motor had failed.
 His only option was to replace the whole motor.
-So much for Sears repair.
+So much for Sears repair and $100 wasted.
 After a very long, exhausting online search I finally found an equivalent capacitor for less than $4.00.
 I ordered one.
 After it came I made some slight modifications to the box it needed to go in on top of the band saw motor and installed it.
 Since then the saw has worked perfectly.
 I've even done some resawing with a Wood Slicer blade from Highland Woodworking.
 It's a fantastic blade.
 My custom PT Cruiser is in the background in this photo.

 Sometime in the future I'd love to add a second band saw.
 I'd like one with a bigger resaw capacity.
 With two band saws I could keep the Craftsman set up with a smaller blade for curves and the bigger one set up for resawing.